 Perhaps most importantly, developing high quality youth programs isn’t a part-time job for our summer camp leaders.
 Our commitment to giving a great nature experience to youth is a year-round mission for us.
 While most other camps are taking a break at the end of the summer, we continue to train our staff and volunteers throughout the year, engaging kids all over the Puget Sound area in programs that allow summer nature adventures never to end!
 One benefit to our year round approach is that we can attract and retain the region’s leading outdoor educators on staff.
 For information about our school year programs, click here.

-To learn more about our acclaimed adult training programs, the Anake Outdoor School, click here.
+To learn more about our acclaimed adult training programs, including The Immersion, click here.

 Our summer camp team shares a passion, energy and dedication for being with kids in nature.
 We’re extremely selective, and we’re always looking for the perfect blend of experience, skills and passion for working with youth.
 To find out about opportunities to join the summer camp team, click here.

 While we hire a staff of experienced adult instructors to lead our summer camp programs, we also have volunteer opportunities available for adults and youth.
-As with our staff, we carefully select our volunteer leaders for their wilderness, survival and nature skills, leadership and communications skills, and ability to work with youth.
+As with our staff, we carefully select our volunteer leaders for their wilderness, survival, and nature skills, leadership and communications skills, and ability to work with youth.
 Volunteer Assistant Instructors play an important role and receive excellent training and experience.
-We are always looking for volunteers, age 13 years old through adults, who are enthusiastic about sharing appreciation of nature with youth and want to learn more about mentoring.
+We are always looking for volunteers, starting at age 13, who are enthusiastic about sharing an appreciation of nature with youth and want to learn more about mentoring.
 For more information, click here.

 Samuel Bowman – Summer Programs Coordinator

-Samuel Bowman joined the WAS staff in 2012 after completing the Anake Outdoor School and Anake Leadership Program.
-He grew up in the Blue Ridge Mountains of South Western Virginia on his family's dairy farm.
-From solo wanderings on the farm's 600 acres to working on the farm with the family, Sam discovered a connection and respect for the land and all that are supported by it.
+Samuel Bowman joined the WAS staff in 2012 after completing The Immersion and the Nature Instructor Training program.
+He grew up in the Blue Ridge Mountains of South Western Virginia on his family’s dairy farm.
+From solo wanderings on the farm’s 600 acres to working on the farm with the family, Sam discovered a connection and respect for the land and all that are supported by it.

 He spent many summers participating in, leading and directing summer camps.
 From his home church camp in Virginia to a disability camp in Iowa.
 Along the way learning and having a blast camping, rock climbing, canoeing, horseback riding, white water rafting and whatever else campers were interested in doing.